Quick Answer

 If you travel often, pre-assign a proxy and document handoff rules in the same file as your contact list.
 Note when proxy control starts, how they access the current plan, and which decisions they can make immediately.
 For the business side, pair this step with your separate disaster recovery plan for your freelance business.

-You might also find this useful: How to Create a Disaster Recovery Plan for a SaaS Business.
+For the business continuity side, see How to Create a Disaster Recovery Plan for a SaaS Business.

 Test the plan as a short, timed sequence, then fix gaps while they are fresh.
 The goal is not a perfect performance.
 The goal is to expose where your Household Emergency Plan Template is unclear, outdated, or missing details.